Messiah in Judaism: Second Temple period (516 BCE–70 CE)

 Early in the Second Temple period, hopes for a better future are described in the Jewish scriptures.
-After the return from the Babylonian exile, the Persian king Cyrus the Great was called "messiah" in Isaiah, due to his role in the return of the Jewish exiles.

 Some messianic ideas developed during the later Second Temple period, ranging from this-worldly, political expectations to apocalyptic expectations of an end time in which the dead would be resurrected, and the Kingdom of Heaven would be established on earth.
 The Messiah might be a kingly "Son of David," or a more heavenly "son of man", but "Messianism became increasingly eschatological, and eschatology was decisively influenced by apocalypticism", while "messianic expectations became increasingly focused on the figure of an individual savior."
 According to R. J. Zwi Werblowsky, "the Messiah no longer symbolized the coming of the new age, but he was somehow supposed to bring it about."
 The "Lord's anointed" thus became the "savior and redeemer" and the focus of more intense expectations and doctrines."
 Messianic ideas developed both by new interpretations (pesher, midrash) of the Jewish scriptures but also by visionary revelations.